surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Organisation of functions and features to define its structural design
 * Compared to a postal system: each part has its own rules to obey but ultimately are there to deliver mail
-* The job of each device is determined by the hierachy or layer it is on
+* The job of each device is determined by the hierarchy or layer it is on
 * An email application on user pc should not be responsible for choosing the encoding sequence and signal type between client and server
 * The Network Interface Card (NIC) is not in the business of message header construction
 * Each layer has a function to perform and protocols associated with each layer